 Fees and Underwriting Styles

 It’s important to note that commercial loans in Canada and DSCR loans in the US come with fees.
 These fees vary depending on the loan size, complexity, and how quickly the loan needs to close.
-Also, remember that commercial loans in Canada and DSCR loans in the US have different underwriting styles, and it is important to seek expert advice when navigating these differences.
+Also, remember that commercial loans in Canada and DSCR loans in the US have different underwriting styles, and it is important to seek expert Canadian mortgage advice when navigating these differences.

 Lending Caps and Strategies for Growth